Bereyziat-Development/fastapi-template/DEPLOY.md

 ````

 Download and install docker-compose
+>[!TIP]
-WARNING: This download channel should be up to date with the latest version of docker compose.
+This download channel should be up to date with the latest version of docker compose.
 Please refer to the official docker compose documentation in case you encounter any issue during this step.
 ````
 curl -L "https://github.com/docker/compose/releases/latest/download/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
 chmod +x /usr/local/bin/docker-compose